-Valedictorian/ Class Representative are members of the graduating class who speak on behalf of the graduates at the Grad Ceremonies.
-This honour is usually bestowed on an outstanding male and female of the graduating class.
-The top student will be the class Valedictorian.
-A teacher committee will review all nominations to ensure candidates for class rep. meet the requirements (B or higher GPA, good conduct, good citizenship, and has made significant contributions to the school) and the final representative will be chosen by a Grade 12 vote.
-These TWO individuals will be the Grad Valedictorian and Class Representative.
+The valedictorian is a member of the graduating class who speaks on behalf of the graduates at the Grad Ceremonies.
+This honour is usually bestowed on an outstanding student in the graduating class.
+Top academic students will be identified, and the graduating class will elect their class Valedictorian.
+Administration/counselors will review all nominations to ensure candidates meet the requirements (B or higher cumulative GPA in gr.
+11/12, good conduct, good citizenship, and has made significant contributions to the school) and the final representative will be chosen by a Grade 12 vote.